-Requirements.
-Students must complete 15 credit hours in courses numbered 200 or above, including 9 credit hours in courses numbered 300 or above.
-Participation in two departmental productions is required.
-Theatre minors should consult with the undergraduate theatre adviser.
+Students must complete 15 credit hours in courses numbered 200 or above, including 9 credit hours in courses numbered 300 or above, and participate in two Kennedy Theatre productions.

 Most graduates, especially those with PhD degrees, pursue teaching careers, but there are many career opportunities in community theaters, dance companies, radio, television, films, and professional theaters.